tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 * M1/Pro/Max Mac with macOS 12.1 or later
 * For Mac mini users: tested and working HDMI monitor.
 Many do not work properly; if it shows the Asahi Linux logo and console when m1n1 is running, it's fine.
 * USB flash drive which is at least 512MB and can be fully erased, and USB A to C adapter
-* An x86_64 or aarch64 Linux PC or VM (any distro is fine)
 * Familiarity with the command line and installers without GUIs
+* Optional: an x86_64 or aarch64 Linux PC or VM (any distro is fine)

 #### Overview

-* [Software Preparation](#software-preparation): build the customized NixOS installer ISO and other components
+* [Software Preparation](#software-preparation): build the customized NixOS installer ISO and Asahi Linux components
 * [UEFI Preparation](#uefi-preparation): use the Asahi Linux installer to set up a standard UEFI boot environment
 * [Installation](#installation): boot the NixOS installer and use it to set up and install NixOS
 * [Maintenance](#maintenance): repair and upgrade NixOS and the Asahi Linux components